 First off, we love how this rabbit hutch setup looks.
 It’s pretty as well as functional and the folks who set up this lovely home for their bunnies didn’t have to reinvent the wheel because they started with a store bought hutch then simply modified it to suit their needs.

 For example, notice the covered sheet of cardboard with peel-and-stick floor tiles that they have placed that underneath the hutch itself.
 Brilliant way to protect your carpet.
 And it’s easily replaced if it gets gross, they change up their indoor rabbit hutch setup.

 Next, they got faux wood rolling chair mats for out in the rabbit run area.
 This makes for easy cleaning of the whole setup.
 Brilliant!

 We found rabbit hutches on Amazon that look just like the ones used above.
 They have great reviews and each one is on sale as I write this.
 Click the image to learn all the particulars about that rabbit house and find out if it’s still on sale.
 Or click right here to see a large selection of indoor and outdoor rabbit hutches.

 DIY Rabbit Cage Ideas For Your Adopted Pet Rabbit

 Now we know that price can be an issue when you’re looking for a large indoor rabbit hutch for your newly adopted bunny (you did adopt your precious bun, didn’t you?).
-With that in mind, perhaps building a rabbit cage will get you more of what you want for less.
+With that in mind, perhaps building an indoor rabbit house will get you more of what you want for less.
 If that’s the case, keep scrolling because we’ve got some spiffy DIY rabbit cage ideas for you.